alpiepho/3d-force-graph/example/rack-nodes/README.md

 ## mods for racks

+Using make_data.js to generate all the data.
+The current thought is to generate nodes and links for everything I can thin of then experiment with how to change colors and visibility to better show ideas.

+Later, I hope to merge this with Alloy18 VIZDEMO, probably after popout is added to VIDEMO.

 ## TODO:
 - [ ] dump stats: node count, link count, counts for types of node/link